 Implementation: The minimum of 36 graduate semester credit hours must have been earned in a program that addresses the knowledge and skills pertinent to the ASHA Scope of Practice in Speech-Language Pathology.

 Standard IV: Knowledge Outcomes

 Standard IV-A

-The applicant must have demonstrated knowledge of the biological sciences, physical sciences, statistics, and the social/behavioral sciences.
+The applicant must have demonstrated knowledge of statistics as well as the biological, physical, and social/behavioral sciences.